NClouser1/othello_player/README.md

 # Noah Clouser's othello_player implementation

-Technical coding challenge given by Atomic Object
+This repository showcases my implementation of creating an AI agent to play the game Othello, also known as Reversi.
+This was the technical coding challenge given by Atomic Object.

-I implemented the Mini-Max Alpha-Beta pruning algorithm to determine the next best move the AI agent should take given the GameState.
+To create this agent, I utilized the Mini-Max Alpha-Beta pruning algorithm to determine the next best move the AI agent should take given the GameState.
 I used a simple static heuristic to evalulate the score of the game board at either a terminal node or limit.
 This performs amazing against the random othello player, but could be improved with a dynamic heuristic.

-Below is Atomic Object's introduction to the challenge and description of key aspects:

-# AOthello
+# Getting Started

-Welcome to this year's Atomic Accelerator challenge.
-You'll be creating a bot to play the game of Othello!

-To begin, clone this repository.

-## Usage

-To run the game, you'll need a recent Java VM (we recommend Java 17).
+1. To run the game, you'll need a recent Java VM (we recommend Java 17) The game will log moves to the console and run a webserver at localhost on port 8080 for a UI (http://localhost:8080).
 Use a terminal/command line tool to invoke the game:

+    Template: ```$ java -jar othello.jar [options]```<br>
-    $ java -jar othello.jar [options]
+    Usage: ```$ java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui```
+2. To start the agent gameplay, either run Main.java through an IDE or use a terminal/command line tool to compile and execute the following files:<br>

+    Preconditions: Navigate to the ```othello_player/AI/src/com/atomicobject/othello``` directory<br>
+    Usage: <br>```$ javac *.java```<br>```$ java Main```

 ## Options

 You can specify that the server should invoke your player, use a "robot" player with a predetermined set of moves, or use a random player for one or both players.